 HUMMINGBIRD NECTAR (4:1)

-- Pour four cups of hot tap water into a large pot or pan (glass, enamel, or stainless steel, if possible; try not to use aluminum).
+- Pour four cups of hot tap water into a large pot or pan (glass, enamel, or stainless steel, if possible; try not to use aluminum or soft plastics).

 - Add one cup of table sugar (DO NOT use honey, artificial sweeteners, or other sugar substitutes).

 - Let mix cool and pour into in well-cleaned feeders.

 - Boiling, which slightly retards mold growth, is NOT necessary if your hummingbirds are draining the feeders within three days.

 - Red food coloring is unnecessary, especially after birds have found the feeders; besides, modern hummingbird feeders all have red plastic bases and/or yellow flowers the birds can easily see.
 (NOTE: There is no scientific evidence that food coloring currently available in grocery stores or in commercial hummingbird nectar mixes is harmful to humans or to hummingbirds, but it IS an additive, so don;t use it.)

 - Store excess mix in the refrigerator for up to 2 weeks (check for fermentation or mold; if the mix is cloudy, discard it).
 Some people freeze their mix and safely store it for much longer periods.
 In any case, let mix warm to room temperature before filling feeders.

 - The water:sugar ratio of 4:1 is typical of the sugar concentration found in many flowers used by hummingbirds.
 There is no concrete evidence stronger sugar concentrations will hurt hummingbirds, but even a 3:1 mix spoils much faster than 4:1, and 2:1 is too syrupy and a real waste of sugar.
 In hot weather when energy demands are not as high for hummingbirds, you can even cut the mix back to 5:1 or 6:1 and save even more money on sugar.